pape87/rt-dashboard/README.md

-## Go-Backend (Still a work in progress/do not consider)
+## Go-Backend (Still a work in progress)
-Just another api backend written in Go
+Just another api backend written in Go using MongoDB as storage

-### How to run
+### Development

-`go build`

-## docker-compose
-Is possible to run the application using the docker-compose file `docker-compose up` and access the application at `localhost:3000`
+To setup the dev environment is possible to use the docker-compose file present in the folder.